volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 ## Comparison-based algorithm

-**The comparison-based algorithm** is a type of sorting algorithm that only operates on the input array by comparing pairs of elements and moving elements around based on the results of these comparisons.
+**The comparison-based algorithm** is a kind of sorting algorithm that works only on the input array by comparing pairs of elements and moving elements around based on the results of these comparisons.

 Examples of comparison-based sorting algorithms: